 So how can you be in menopause (with low estrogen levels) and still experience estrogen “dominance”?

 - Even though you are low in estrogen, the way your body breaks down those available estrogens is unfavorable and you are producing too much of the “dirty” estrogens that are responsible for the growth of malignant tissue.

 - You have insufficient levels of progesterone to oppose estrogens.

 The good news is the seed rotation method can help with both estrogen metabolism and progesterone production.

 What does a balanced cycle look like?

-Of course, being regular is one important factor, but there is much more to a balanced cycle beyond that.
-So many of us are accustomed to feeling terrible before our period (and some women in the mid-cycle or during ovulation as well) that we assume it is normal.
-It is not.
+Of course, being regular is one important factor, but there is much more to a balanced cycle.
+So many of us are so accustomed to feeling terrible before our period (and some women in the mid-cycle or during ovulation as well) that we assume it is normal.

 High estrogen (or estrogen metabolites) can be the cause of tender breasts, mood swings, hair loss, weight gain, fibroids, endometriosis, breast and ovarian cysts, and even breast and ovarian cancer.

 Low progesterone levels can manifest in ways similar to the above, along with infertility, miscarriages, feeling anxious, not being able to fall or stay asleep, mid-cycle spotting and menstrual headaches.